-Script Score - Your script must score at least 70 to be considered as it significantly increases the likelihood of your project being "Certified Fresh" on Rotten Tomatoes.
+Script Score - Your script must score at least 75 to be considered as it significantly increases the likelihood of your project being "Certified Fresh" on Rotten Tomatoes.
 Learn more about Analysis Services.

 Financial Score - Your project should score at least 60, which usually signifies the break-even point, but preferably in the 90s, which gives investors a higher probability of seeing a positive return.

 Budget - We need to know your budget has been prepared by a professional, and that it’s appropriate for the scope of your movie.
 Budgets that are too high or low given the team or genre are red flags for sophisticated investors.

 Financing Momentum - While not required, nothing builds confidence more than showing traction with your existing investor network.